AdobeDocs/developer-distribute/src/pages/overview/guides/submission/overview.md

 Here you will provide plugin level details for each plugin version submitted.

-The information you add in the following tabs will be made public to users via Adobe's marketplace surfaces once your version is published.
+The information you add in the following tabs will be made public to users via Adobe's Marketplace surfaces once your version is published.

 #### General Tab